revoltmedia/lando-bedrock-nextjs-starter/README.md

 ## About this Repo

-This was starter project was up by [bear](https://github.com/chaoticbear) for [Revolt Media](https://github.com/revoltmedia) as a tool to spin up relevant projects faster.
+This starter project was created by [bear](https://github.com/chaoticbear) for [Revolt Media](https://github.com/revoltmedia).
+It is a tool to spin up relevant projects faster.
 Please don't expect regular updates, and feel free to use it as a starting point.